timBrockman/1701-D/src/content/index.md

 _**The Open Source Community**_

 >In spite of programming most of my life, contributing to [great projects along side brilliant engineers](https://github.com/PolymerElements/app-layout/graphs/contributors) has been inaccessible and intimidating.
->In early 2016, after being prompetd by a Udacity lesson, it was time to get over my trepidation and do my part to support some great projects.
+>In early 2016, after being prompted by a Udacity lesson, it was time to get over my trepidation and do my part to support some great projects.
 >I started browsing GitHub issues on several projects, looking for concrete solvable problems.
 >
 >The first one I found was issue [#404 in the Kubernetes documentation](https://github.com/kubernetes/kubernetes.github.io/issues/404), an issue I knew how to solve.